secureCodeBox/secureCodeBox/README.md

 It **is not** the purpose of *secureCodeBox* to make penetration testers obsolete.
 We strongly recommend letting your application be check by one!

+There is a german article about [Security DevOps – Angreifern (immer) einen Schritt voraus][secdevops-objspec] in the software engineering journal [OBJEKTSpektrum][objspec].

 ## How does it Works

 The core of the _secureCodeBox_ is the control center (a web UI).
 With this the whole scan process is defined.
 An example process is shown in the image below.